danielbodnar/awesome-stars/README.md

 ## youtube

+- [techno-tim/launchpad](https://github.com/techno-tim/launchpad) - A collection of quick starters for ansible, kubernetes, docker, linux, windows, and more.
+Great for HomeLabs!
 - [libredirect/browser_extension](https://github.com/libredirect/browser_extension) - A browser extension that redirects popular sites to alternative privacy friendly frontends
 - [InterstellarNetwork/Interstellar](https://github.com/InterstellarNetwork/Interstellar) - One of the most popular modern web proxies with blazing fast speeds and a variety of games.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用